 Though the most obvious “plague” of my eighteenth year was the bacterial one that sent me to hospitals around the world, the “plague” that I interrogate throughout this story is one that all women face: sexual violence and a world in which we are not, in fact, ever truly safe.
 How do we build, and rebuild, our lives in the wake of violence?
 How do we move through the world—both at home, and away?

-I am currently in the Grub Street Memoir Incubator 2017 - 2018 to complete a draft of my memoir.
-I am seeking representation.
+I was a student in the Grub Street Memoir Incubator 2017 - 2018 to complete a draft of PLAGUED.

 Email me at email@example.com with questions.